howard-cho/freeCodeCamp/Responsive Web Design Certification/Notes/Introduction to the Applied Visual Design.md

 # Use the s Tag to Strikethrough Text
 When a horizontal line cuts across the characters.
 It shows that a section of text is no longer valid.
-With the <s> tag, the browser applies the CSS of text-decoration: line-through; to the element.
+With the <s></s> tag, the browser applies the CSS of text-decoration: line-through; to the element.

 # Create a Horizontal Line Using the hr Element
 Use the <hr> tag to add a horizontal line across the width of its containing element.